 Buying a home can be a daunting task that often leaves home buyers feeling uncertain about their decision.
 As quickly as Nashville is growing and as tempting as it is to jump into buying a home nobody wants to get stuck in the proverbial “money pit” with a huge expense or a “honey do” that nickel dimes them into the poor house.

 It has been said, “Money can’t buy everything.”
-However, money CAN buy piece of mind when you hire a licensed home inspector to review your potential home and generate a report on the property condition.
+However, if you’re following the ultimate first time home buyers guide then you’ll learn that money CAN buy piece of mind when you hire a licensed home inspector to review your potential home and generate a report on the property condition.
 As certified roofing contractors, we often work with home inspectors to make sure buyers get what the seller is claiming is true.

 How do you know if you are getting a good home inspector?
 The State of Tennessee has regulated the home inspection industry.
 But frankly, the rule is kind of loose and allows liberty for the home inspector to pursue his own reporting style and standards of reporting.